-The applied capstone (thesis/practicum) project is the major independent project that students undertake in order to complete the Master of Applied Anthropology program.
+The applied thesis is the major independent project that students undertake in order to complete the Master of Applied Anthropology program.
 It involves doing work that will be of practical benefit to some organization or agency.
 Students must design and carry out a project that utilizes the skills in applied anthropology they gained through their program coursework.